Branch Remote Run Trigger

 refs/remote-run/my_feature.
 In this case your branches are not listed by the above command, although you can see them anyway using

-If your build configuration has more than one VCS root which support branch remote-run, and you push changes to all of them, TeamCity will start several personal builds with changes from one VCS root each.
+If your build configuration has more than one VCS root which support branch remote run, and you push changes to all of them, TeamCity will start one personal build with changes per each VCS root.